 During the war years, when he was not being paid by the Levy family, Wheeler charged groups to use the Monticello house and grounds for parties, picnics, and other activities, while doing little to discourage souvenir-taking.
 Wheeler also, according to various accounts, planted vegetables on the West Lawn, allowed pigs to roam the property, stabled cattle in the basement, and stored and milled grain in the parlor.
 "As for maintenance of the house, [Wheeler] seems not to have done anything," noted historian Melvin I. Urofsky.
 "The gutters fell away, the roof rotted, rainwater flooded the basement, and the elements took their toll on every part of the great house."

-After the Civil War, Monticello was restored to the Levy family and Wheeler was able to keep charge of the property while the Levy family squabbled over Uriah's estate.
+After the Civil War, ownership of Monticello reverted to the Levy family and Wheeler remained in charge of the property while the Levy descendants squabbled over Uriah Phillip Levy's estate.
 When Jefferson Monroe Levy bought the property in 1879, he determined that he had to remove Wheeler, who by that time, according to Urofsky, "believed he owned Monticello."
 But Wheeler wasn't easily dislodged; it would ultimately take a court order to terminate his two decades of control and evict him from Jefferson's mountaintop.

 - Based on "Caretaker Contributed to Monticello's Decline," Monticello Newsletter vol. 17, no. 2 (Winter 2006).